 The last two miniatures are a Pit Fiend (50th Anniversary #31) and a Glabrezu (50th Anniversary #25).

-I wish the Icons Pit Fiend was closer to the original Trampier artwork, with half-furled wings partially cloaking his body, since the miniature is similar in appearance to the conversion I made using a Reaper Pit Fiend.
+I wish the Icons Pit Fiend was closer to the original Trampier artwork, with half-furled wings partially cloaking his body, instead of the 2nd ed.
+Monstrous Manual version, since the miniature is similar in appearance to the conversion I made using a Reaper Pit Fiend.

 Unfortunately, my Icons Pit Fiend is missing his tail, so it looks like he has a huge tear in his pants.